NIRALUser/NeuroRuler/tests/README.md

 # README

-Unit tests and PyQt6 imports in `test_algorithm.py` and `test_algorithm_unittest.py` are skipped when run in an Ubuntu environment in GitHub Actions CI due to missing dependencies.
+Unit tests and PyQt6 imports in `test_algorithm.py` and `test_algorithm_unittest.py` are skipped when run in Ubuntu environments in GitHub Actions CI due to missing dependencies.
+However, the tests run in Windows environments.

 See the docstring of `tests.constants.UBUNTU_GITHUB_ACTIONS_CI` for more information.
 For convenience, it's reproduced here but could be outdated.

 ```py
 import os